mirkosertic/MetaIR/README.md

 # MetaIR

 MetaIR is a graph-based intermediate representation (IR) for JVM bytecode, built on Cliff Click's Sea-of-Nodes concept.
-T he framework leverages the Java Class-File API introduced in Java 24 (JEP 484).
+The framework leverages the Java Class-File API introduced in Java 24 (JEP 484).

 ## Key Features